APogue/APogue.github.io/projects/codebook.md

   - `solidarity` → Expresses emotional identification with or support for another group’s cause
     e.g., “We stand with…”
   - `combination` → Multiple distinct tones present in the response (e.g., fear + accusation)
-<br><br>

 - **`actor_positioning`, `target_positioning`**
-  How students frame the incident’s meaning, goals, or implications; captures strategic narrative rather than emotional tone → `rights-based`, `oversight_failure`, `policy_violation_defense`, `financial_fairness`, `combination`, `none`, `n/a`
+  How students frame the incident’s meaning, goals, or implications; captures strategic narrative rather than emotional tone
+  → `rights-based`, `oversight_failure`, `policy_violation_defense`, `financial_fairness`, `combination`, `none`, `n/a`
   - `rights-based` → Frames the incident as defending students’ legally or morally protected rights and freedoms
   e.g., “University overreach is chilling protected speech,” “We were subject to a heckler’s veto," "This organization discriminates"